 Our compliance support extends to assisting customers with submitting brand guidelines or launching new 10DLC campaigns.
 We make sure you have everything you need to get registered through The Campaign Registry (TCR), significantly improving your chances of approval the first time.
 This saves you money by avoiding repeated submission fees and saves valuable time, allowing you to get your SMS campaigns up and running as quickly as possible.

 Get started for free today by signing up for our Platform Free Trial.
-If you have other questions or issues, bring them to our community on Slack or our forum.
+If you have other questions or issues, bring them to our community on Discord.